jmuheim/base/DEPLOYMENT.md

 - Go to the [register](https://uberspace.de/register) page and create a new Uberspace account.
 - Choose a password for your account (for webpanel access)
 - Then add your public SSH key on the [authentication](https://uberspace.de/dashboard/authentication) page (**notice:** [Mina](http://nadarei.co/mina/) seems to have [problems with password authentication](http://stackoverflow.com/questions/22606771)!)
-- You can see the chosen Uberspace's name in the [datasheet](https://uberspace.de/dashboard/datasheet)
+- You can see the chosen Uberspace server's name in the [datasheet](https://uberspace.de/dashboard/datasheet)
 - Now you can connect to your account: `$ ssh ACCOUNT@SERVER.uberspace.de`

 ## Update default URL options <sup>(local)</sup>